Hiimus/milestone-project-1/TESTING.md

 - The member can learn more about the staff in the **about us page**.

-As a member , I want to learn more about the training classes they provide, so that I can think about joining one.
+As a member, I want to learn more about the training classes they provide, so that I can think about joining one.

 - The member can either see on the **home page** that the gym provides one-on-one personal training and a barbell basics group course, or click on the **membership** page.
 Here the member can learn that they have 1x free PT session and the barbell course is included in the membership.